Introduction -contractor limited company tax (UK)

 Contractor taxation -Corporation Tax (CT)

-The first type of UK limited company tax is Corporation Tax.
+The first type of UK limited company tax when you are paying taxes as an independent contractor is Corporation Tax.
 Limited companies pay Corporation Tax and this is payable by every company that makes a profit every 12 months.
-CT is the main tax within contractor taxes.
+Therefore, when we consider ltd company taxes explained, CT is the main tax within your contractor taxes.

-It makes sense to claim for all your genuine business expenses each year.
+Out of your taxes as a contractor, CT is the principal tax for your company as mentioned.
+Therefore, it makes sense to claim for all your genuine business expenses each year.
 This includes both rechargeable expenses to your client and non-rechargeable ones.
 Expenses help to lower your company’s profit.
-Therefore, they give tax relief which, in turn, reduces your company’s overall Corporation Tax bill.
+Therefore, they give tax relief which, in turn, reduces your company’s overall contractor Corporation Tax bill.

 Salaries are regarded as business expenses, and these also help reduce CT.
 Therefore, from the outset, you should consider what your salary is going to be.
 In addition, you could also consider employing your spouse if they are going to be helping you run your company.

-When we look at what tax a limited company pays, the main tax that all UK companies pay is CT on their profits for each accounting period.
-Each company has to have a financial year-end for filing and tax reasons.
+When we consider what contractor tax (UK) your own limited company pays, CT is the main tax for a limited company (UK).
+Each year, your company will pay CT on its taxable profits over to HMRC.
+In addition, each company has to have a financial year-end for filing and tax reasons.
 Therefore, if your company’s year-end is 30 September 2023, your company would pay CT on its profits for the year to 30 September 2023.

 Corporation tax -further details part 1

-The current Corporation Tax rate is 19%, and up to 31 March 2023, all companies pay this rate on their profits.
+The current UK limited company tax rate, in terms of Corporation Tax was 19%, and up to 31 March 2023 and all companies pay this rate on their profits.
 This is a tax for contractors when they run their own UK limited company.
 In fact, this is the main contractor limited company tax and as mentioned, all UK companies pay this on any profits that they make each year.

 In previous years, large companies paid a higher rate of CT than smaller companies.
 1 April 2015 was the date that HMRC lined up the rates for small and large companies.
 However, following the March 2021 Budget, the Chancellor confirmed an increase in the Corporation Tax (CT) rate.
 Furthermore, this increased from 19 to 25 per cent from 1 April 2023.
 Basically, the 25% rate will apply to profits above £50,000 with marginal relief for profits of up to £250,000.
 Therefore, this means that: